Third-Party/Non-Employee Identity Governance for RSA Governance and Lifecycle

 This blog explores how idGenius augments and extends RSA Governance & Lifecycle for the organizations that need to track, certify, and govern access for non-employee identities at scale.

 Without identity-first control, third-party accounts are likely to fall between the cracks of your typical reviews.
-They may be granted too much access, stay active after their engagement has expired, or be assigned no sponsor/owner.
+They may be granted too much access, stay active long after their engagement has expired, or be assigned no sponsor/owner.
 Such weaknesses expose organizations to risk.

 RSA is excellent at controlling what it sees.
 The challenge is that it often doesn’t see enough.
 That's where idGenius steps in, helping organizations govern external identities before they reach the IGA layer.